-~~(ii) US 34 and its intersections (unless rationally related and roughly proportional to demand created by a Development Project(s)).~~
+- (i) I-25 and its interchanges (which, pursuant to City policies are presently exempt from ACF Regulations); and - (ii) US 34 and its intersections (unless rationally related and roughly proportional to demand created by a Development Project(s)).

-26.3 ~~27.3~~ The evaluation of projects within the GDP for compliance with the ACF Regulations and any approved exceptions thereto shall occur at the time of submittal of the earliest of the following items: a preliminary or minor subdivision-plat; building permit application; or Special Review Use application.
+26.3 The evaluation of projects within the GDP for compliance with the ACF Regulations and any approved exceptions thereto shall occur at the time of submittal of the earliest of the following items: a preliminary or minor plat; building permit application; or Special Review Use application.
 A Traffic Study, together with any additional traffic information, corrections, revisions and analysis required by the City to verify compliance, shall be submitted with each separate project within the GDP, in accordance with LCUASS standards.

-26.4 ~~27.4~~ Based on the project's Traffic Study and if rationally related and roughly proportional to demand created by a Development Project, each project shall make all ~~street~~applicable Street improvements ~~within one (1) mile from the closest point on a boundary of~~ for each such project necessary to comply with the

-ACF Regulations and any approved exceptions thereto, and except where the necessary link improvements (as opposed to intersection improvements) are not required or not shown on the Transportation Plan.
+26.4 Based on the project's Traffic Study and if rationally related and roughly proportional to demand created by a Development Project, each project shall make all applicable Street improvements for each such project necessary to comply with the ACF Regulations and any approved exceptions thereto, and except where the necessary link improvements (as opposed to intersection improvements) are not required or not shown on the Transportation Plan.
 If such link improvements are not required or not shown on the Transportation Plan, the Applicant shall not be obligated to construct any transportation link improvements over and above those shown on the Transportation Plan.

-26.5 ~~27.5~~ The provisions of General Condition No. ~~27.4~~^{28.4} above, which are based on the Transportation Plan, shall apply to all Development Projects within the GDP only for a ~~twenty~~ (20)-year period, commencing on ~~June 30, 2006~~ ~~June 30, 2023~~, and provided that both of the following conditions are met by each such project submitted to the City: (a) the traffic generated by such project, when combined with traffic generated by all other approved Development Projects within the GDP, does not exceed 184,235 total daily trip ends (which represents approximately ~~eighty percent~~ (80%) of the estimated total daily trip ends from the GDP); and (b) the uses within such project, when combined with uses within all other approved Development Projects within the GDP, do not exceed either a total of 9,856,800 non-residential square feet or a total of ~~61779,783~~ Dwelling Units, representing approximately ~~eighty percent~~ (80%) of the estimated non-residential square footage and ~~eighty percent~~ (80%) of the estimated Dwelling Units, respectively, which are likely to be constructed within the GDP.
+26.5 The provisions of General Condition No. 28.4 above, which are based on the Transportation Plan, shall apply to all Development Projects within the GDP only for a 20-year period, commencing on [REDACTED], 2023, and provided that both of the following conditions are met by each such project submitted to the City: (a) the traffic generated by such project, when combined with traffic generated by all other approved Development Projects within the GDP, does not exceed 184,235 total daily trip ends (which represents approximately 80% of the estimated total daily trip ends from the GDP); and (b) the uses within such project, when combined with uses within all other approved Development Projects within the GDP, do not exceed either a total of 9,856,800 non-residential square feet or a total of 9,783 Dwelling Units, representing approximately 80% of the estimated non-residential square footage and 80% of the estimated Dwelling Units, respectively, which are likely to be constructed within the GDP.

-26.6 ~~27.6~~ Prior to the end of the 5th, 10th, ~~14th~~, ~~17th~~, ~~19th~~^{15th} and 20th years after commencement of the ~~twenty~~ (20)-year period referenced in General Condition No. ~~27.5~~^{28.5} above, the Developer shall provide to the Director in writing: (a) the total daily trip ends generated by Development Projects in the GDP; (b) the total amount of the non-residential square feet ~~in~~ of the ~~approved~~^{constructed} Development Projects in the GDP; and (c) the total number of Dwelling Units constructed within the GDP.
+26.6 Prior to the end of the 5th, 10th, 15th and 20th years after commencement of the 20-year period referenced in General Condition No. 28.5 above, the Developer shall provide to the Director in writing: (a) the total daily trip ends generated by Development Projects in the GDP; (b) the total amount of the non-residential square feet of the constructed Development Projects in the GDP; and (c) the total number of Dwelling Units constructed within the GDP.

-27. ~~28.~~ Adequate shoulder width shall be provided as determined by the City Engineer and CDOT adjacent to all right turn lanes on US 34 at the proposed accesses.
+27. Adequate shoulder width shall be provided as determined by the City Engineer and CDOT adjacent to all right turn lanes on US 34 at the proposed accesses.

-28. ~~29.~~ In the event that the Transportation Plan is amended to eliminate roadway improvements that are required to be constructed pursuant to a General or Special Condition, the Public Works Director shall be authorized to administratively waive or modify the requirements of any such condition.
+28. In the event that the Transportation Plan is amended to eliminate roadway improvements that are required to be constructed pursuant to a General or Special Condition, the Public Works Director shall be authorized to administratively waive or modify the requirements of any such condition.